Graduate Certificate in Pain Management

 Applying to the Program

-The online application will ask for references, supervisors, CV etc. HOWEVER, certificate program applicants DO NOT NEED TO provide this information as admission requirements for certificate programs are relaxed.
+The online application will ask for references, supervisors, CV etc. HOWEVER, certificate program applicants DO NOT NEED TO provide this information for graduate certificate applications.
 Please follow the instructions outlined in the document below which provides step-by-step instructions on how to complete the application.

 Lead Instructors